nirvdrum/nirvdrum.com/_posts/2020-08-20-reflections-on-reasonml.md

 Since the bindings take a long time to write and easily fall out of date, the community recommendation is to only map what you need.
 But, then you don't get any of the wonderful IDE support that you'd have with TypeScript, such as API discovery and full auto-complete.
-You'd also have to keep the TypeScript definitions around so you can consult them ever time you want to see the full API.
+You'd also have to keep the TypeScript definitions around so you can consult them every time you want to see the full API.
 It's awkward and hard to view as anything other than a waste of time.

 There have been a few aborted attempts at automating the conversion of TypeScript to ReasonML definitions.
 For simple type definitions they should map straightforwardly.
-Having looked into it a bit myself, I think one of the biggest problems is you can't inherit or mix in record definitions in ReasonML.
+Having looked into it a bit myself, I believe one of the biggest problems is you can't inherit or mix in record definitions in ReasonML, so things like inherited interfaces can't be mapped easily (or well).
-I think it might be interesting if BuckleScript had a `@mix-in` or `@include` annotation that would allow for nested access from ReasonML that would wrap to a flattened property list in JavaScript.
+It might be interesting if BuckleScript had a `@mix-in` or `@include` annotation that could be applied to record fields that are of type record.
+Then from ReasonML you could use nested field access like normal, but BuckleScript could then map that back to a flattened property list in JavaScript.

-Without such a tool, I think ReasonML will always remain a niche technology.
+Without a tool to convert TypeScript definitions to BuckleScript, I think ReasonML will always remain a niche technology.
 Building up your own types works wonderfully when building up an internal API.
-But, modern web apps pull in many modules and having to providing bindings for each is overwhelming.
+But, modern web apps pull in many modules and having to write bindings for each is overwhelming.

-The secondary recommendation is to use a hybrid application, where part is written in ReasonML and part written in JavaScript/Flow/TypeScript.
+Another community recommendation is to use a hybrid application, where part is written in ReasonML and part written in JavaScript/Flow/TypeScript.
+While that would solve the complex type mapping problem, it comes at the cost of a more complicated project structure.
-Personally, at that point I'd dump ReasonML in order to keep the project simple.
+Personally, at that point I'd find it hard to justify using ReasonML if I already need to maintain a parallel TypeScript project.

 ### Standards